ua-data7/User-Manuals/docs/access/access_vpn.md

 <figure markdown="span">
     ![](../assets/SoteriaAccess/access_vpn_05.png)
 </figure>

+???
+Tip "First time connecting to Soteria and having trouble?
+You may have to connect to the UA VPN."

+    In the typable field, type **vpn.arizona.edu** and Connect.
+Follow the connection instructions and establish connection first.
+Then disconnect from the UA VPN, and then connect to the Soteria VPN.
+Cisco *might* need to establish the connection first.

 When you see the following popup, **accept** the message and you will be connected to the Soteria enclave.